Content and Navigation

 There are several types of AWB, each serving different purposes within the freight sector.:

 • Master Air Waybill (MAWB): The MAWB is issued by the main carrier of goods on flights and is used for shipments that typically involve multiple handling agents or airlines.
-It acts as a contract of carriage between the shipper and the main airline that oversees the consolidation of multiple shipments.
+It acts as a shipping agreement between the shipper and the main airline that oversees the consolidation of multiple shipments.
 The MAWB covers the entire journey from the point of departure to the final destination, facilitating smoother coordination and liability agreements among all parties involved.

 • House Air Waybill (HAWB): Used by freight forwarders, the HAWB is issued for each individual shipment within a consolidated load under a single MAWB.
 It serves as a contract between the shipper and the freight forwarder, detailing the specific terms for the transportation of the goods within the larger consolidated shipment.
 This separation allows for more detailed tracking and management of individual consignments, providing clear documentation for shippers and recipients.
 Such granularity facilitates the search and monitoring of specific items within a bulk shipment, enhancing logistical efficiency and transparency.